Last Updated on August 30, 2025 by Barbara

 What to Serve with Southern Collard Greens

 Greens pairs great with a number of dishes.
-I love to pair them along side fried chicken, macaroni and cheese , black-eyed peas, candied yams and cornbread to create the perfect soul food plate.
+I love to pair them along side fried chicken, mac and cheese , black-eyed peas, candied yams and cornbread to create the perfect soul food plate.
+This recipe is my go to recipe for Thanksgiving, Christmas, Easter and any day of the week.

 What to Do with Leftover Greens